General Cooking Terms

 till transparent and well coated.

-- CARAMELIZED: To heat sugar in a skillet until melted and brown or to heat foods containing sugar until light brown and of a caramel color.
+CARAMELIZED: Cooking term to heat sugar in a skillet until melted and brown or to heat foods containing sugar until light brown and of a caramel color.

 slices dried and roasted as coffee; leaves of plant are used for salads